i207M/PINNacle-docs/pages/start/install.md

-# Getting Started
+# Installation

 Here you can find the instructions to install and run PINNacle.

 ## Setup

 It is recommended to use a virtual environment to install PINNacle.
-For example, using [Anaconda](https://www.anaconda.com/products/individual) you can create a new environment with Python 3.8 as follows:
+For example, using [Anaconda](https://www.anaconda.com/products/individual) you can create a new environment with Python 3.9 as follows:

 ```shell
 conda create -n pinnacle python=3.9